keenonhh/Thanos-Endgame/README.md

 # Thanos-Endgame
-Command line based RPG game implementing object oriented design principals and polymorphism.
+Command line based RPG game implementing object oriented design principles and polymorphism.

 The main premise of the game is you're Thanos trying to collect the infinity Gems from 5 of the Avengers located within the Avenger's Headquarters.